clojure-grimoire/grimoire/resources/1.6.0/clojure.core/alength/docstring.md

 Returns the length of the Java array.
-Works on arrays of alltypes.
+Works on arrays of all types.